-The Gas Processing Plant on Songo Songo Island is owned by Songas and is operated by the Company on behalf of Songas (on a no loss/no profit basis).
-The Gas Processing Plant consists of 2 x 35 MMscfd raw gas trains.
+The Gas Processing Plant on Songo Songo Island is owned by Songas and is operated by Orca Exploration Group on behalf of Songas (on a no loss/no profit basis).
+The Gas Processing Plant consists of 2 x 35 MMcfd raw gas trains.

-In June 2011, the Company installed joule thomson valves at the Gas Processing Plant and subsequently signed a Re-rating Agreement with Songas and TANESCO to increase the gas processing capacity from 90 MMscfd to 110 MMscfd (the plant was re-rated and certified at these rate).
+In June 2011, the Company installed joule thomson valves at the Gas Processing Plant and subsequently signed a Re-rating Agreement with Songas and TANESCO to increase the gas processing capacity from 90 MMcfd to 110 MMcfd (the plant was re-rated and certified at these rate).
 This increased the overall capacity of the system to 102 MMcfd with the pipeline diameter being the bottleneck.
-The Re-Rating Agreement expired on 31 December 2012 and, although it was initially extended to 31 December 2013, no new agreement is currently in place.
-Without the Re-Rating Agreement, the Gas Processing Plant could be be de-rated to 70 MMcfd (the capacity originally agreed to) if there were any technical or safety reasons to do so however the plant is inspected each year and certified to produce at 110 MMscfd.
-If the plant was derated on the ground of technical or safety reasons this would result in a material reduction in the Company's sales volumes of Additional Gas.
+The Re-Rating Agreement expired on December 31, 2012 and, although it was initially extended to December 31, 2013, no new agreement is currently in place.
+Without the Re-Rating Agreement, the Gas Processing Plant could be be derated to 70 MMcfd (the capacity originally agreed to) if there were any technical or safety reasons to do so however the plant is inspected each year and certified to produce at 110 MMcfd.
+If the plant was de-rated on the ground of technical or safety reasons this would result in a material reduction in the Company's sales volumes of Additional Gas.

-The gas in transported to Dar-es-Salaam via a 25Km 12-inch offshore pipeline to Somanga Funga landfall then via a 207 km 16-inch onshore pipeline to Ubungo Power Plant and a 16 km 8-inch lateral pipeline to the Wazo Hill cement plant.
+The gas is transported to Dar-es-Salaam via a 25 km 12-inch offshore pipeline to Somanga Funga landfall then via a 207 km 16-inch onshore pipeline to Ubungo Power Plant and a 16 km 8-inch lateral pipeline to the Wazo Hill cement plant.
 These pipelines are operated and owned by Songas.

 Sales of Additional Gas to the Industrial customers are made via the Company's low pressure distribution system.
 There are three pressure reduction stations and two separate connections to the 16-inch high pressure pipeline.
-Since 2004, the Company has constructed over 50 km of low pressure pipeline in Dar es Salaam and 38 industrial customers were connected and consuming Additional Gas at the end of 2015.
+Since 2004, the Company has constructed over 50 km of low pressure pipeline in Dar es Salaam and 38 industrial customers were connected and consuming Additional Gas at the end of 2016.